I am a historian of modern Britain and Ireland with a particular interest in the social history of religion and Irish local history.

-My primary research interest is in the area of Protestant evangelicalism, particularly in the nineteenth century.
+My primary research interest is in the area of Protestant evangelicalism, particularly in Britain and Ireland in the nineteenth century.
 My research has focused on evangelical efforts to convert others and to revitalise religious practice, both amongst the 'unsaved' and within churches and congregations.
 In this context I have written about religious revivals, the role that women played as evangelists and public speakers and the sectarian implications of evangelistic activity in nineteenth-century Ulster.
 I have also written about the cultural manifestations of religion in Ireland more widely.

 Please click on the 'Publications' tab, above, for a selected list of my publications in these areas.

 At the moment my research focuses on the following areas:

 I have long been interested in the Rev. 'Roaring' Hugh Hanna (1821-92), a controversial Belfast Presbyterian clergyman.
 From there I developed an interest in Irish Presbyterian clergymen more broadly and the relationships they had with their families, their congregations and their localities.
 I have written about the biographies which were published about many of these Belfast clergymen and what that tells us about attitudes towards clerical family life.
 I have also started to research Presbyterian clerical residences, called 'manses', and to examine them as sites of both religious domesticity and congregational space.
 I plan to develop this initial work into a book-length account of the social history of congregational life within nineteenth-century Belfast Presbyterianism.